 What We Do

 The Open Science Grid (OSG) provides common service and support for resource providers and scientific institutions using a distributed fabric of high throughput computational services.
 The OSG does not own resources but provides software and services to users and resource providers alike to enable the opportunistic usage and sharing of resources.
 The OSG is funded through a diverse portfolio of awards from the National Science Foundation and the Department of Energy.
-Click here for a two-page printable overview of OSG.

 The OSG supports science such as:

 The OSG is primarily used as a high-throughput grid where scientific problems are solved by breaking them down into a very large number of individual jobs that can run independently.
 The most successful opportunistic applications run on the OSG share the following characteristics: